 The wider value and importance of schools is unmistakeable.
 We are now witness to widespread, international acknowledgement of the value of educators and the prioritising of school systems (OECD, 2020; UNESCO, 2020).
 As their own ecological system, they contribute a critical piece to the way society functions.
 We need to think about how to improve our school systems.
 What if this moment was recognised as an opportunity to reconfigure education towards the system we need?
 We need to hold the devastating effects of the current time, so we can aim for what might be possible in the future, that wasn’t possible pre-COVID-19.

 Understanding the impact of COVID-19 on marginalised groups in society is also critical.
 How are the current unprecedented changes impacting students with diverse needs; with disabilities and difficulties, from low social economic backgrounds, where English is a second language and/or trauma exists in their past?
 Continuing the status quo will not reduce disadvantage, and over time will likely continue to increase it.
 Improving educational opportunities requires a comprehensive and innovative response.
-There are key challenges in creating an inclusive school ecology: the complex and adult-only conceptualisation of An approach where a school aims to ensure that all children are educated together, with support for those who require it to access the full curriculum and contribute to and participate in all aspects of school life; the exclusion of young people’s narratives in their school experiences, and tackling the disadvantage gap.
+There are key challenges in creating an inclusive school ecology: the complex and adult-only conceptualisation of inclusion; the exclusion of young people’s narratives in their school experiences, and tackling the disadvantage gap.

 Pre-pandemic data suggests that schools had many challenges – the rise in behavioural, mental health and wellbeing issues and responding the diverse needs of students to name a few.
 Failing to address these challenges can result in students being excluded from education, a trend that has been rising in Australia.
 Exclusion costs Australia around $23.2 billion a year (Mitchell Institute, 2017).
 The exclusion from education perpetuates cycles of a social disadvantage and can trigger long-term mental health and wellbeing issues (Hemphill et al., 2014).
 Childhood mental health challenges can have a significant negative impact on their education, such as potentially low educational achievement arising from a number of factors, ranging from absenteeism, poor academic productivity and withdrawing from education to suspension (Andrews and Wilding, 2004).
 Compounding these established challenges, there could be a social recession post-COVID (Education Futures, 2020).